 Lower back pain

 Lower back pain can be one of the first the warning signs.
-The pain may be only at one side, at the beginning, but it will surely expand on both sides if there is a kidney problem.
+The pain may be only at one side, in the beginning, but it will surely expand on both sides if there is a kidney problem.

 If you start waking up in the middle of the night with lower back pain, experiencing difficulty while urinating and loosening the pain afterward – that is a sure signal that there is something wrong with your kidneys.